Exporting High-Quality Video With Small File Sizes In Premiere

 Ensure you haven’t checked the “Render at Maximum Depth” and “Maximum Render Quality” boxes.

-Those will render the footage at the maximum bit depth supported by the format or settings regardless of the bit depth of the source footage, meaning you’d end up with a larger file size.
+Those will render the footage at the maximum bit depth supported by the format or settings regardless of the bit depth of the source footage, meaning the file size will be larger.

 Notice also that (changing) the frame rate doesn’t affect the final file size when you export video.